mozilla/fxa/packages/fxa-settings/README.md

 This project uses [Storybook](https://storybook.js.org/) to show each screen without requiring a full stack.

 In local development, `yarn storybook` will start a Storybook server at <http://localhost:6008> with hot module replacement to reflect live changes.
 Storybook provides a way to document and visually show various component states and application routes.
 Storybook builds from pull requests and commits can be found at https://mozilla-fxa.github.io/storybooks/.

+## GQL

+This package consumes the [FxA GraphQL API](https://github.com/mozilla/fxa/tree/main/packages/fxa-graphql-api).
+See the documentation to connect to the playground to view the API docs and schema.

 ## License